jquinss/QuickText/README.md

 * [Status](#status)

 ## General info
-This a application created in JavaFX used for managing templates of text from a centralized UI.
+This a application created in JavaFX used for managing text templates from a centralized UI.

 ## Technologies
 * JavaFX Version: 8.0.291